Thank you for making our Ride a Great Success !!

 .:: 2008 Recipients ::.

-Army MSG Earl Granville, a 28 year old native of Carbondale, was on his third deployment when a roadside bomb left him with severe leg injuries in Zormat, Afghanistan, on June 3, 2008.
-Later transferred to Bagram for surgery, MSG Granville was eventually sent to Landstuhl, Germany where his left leg was amputated.
+Army SSG Earl Granville, a 30 year old native of Carbondale, was on his third deployment when a roadside bomb left him with severe leg injuries in Zormat, Afghanistan, on June 3, 2008.
+Later transferred to Bagram for surgery, SSG Granville was eventually sent to Landstuhl, Germany where his left leg was amputated.
 Arriving at Walter Reed Army Medical Center in mid-June, he spent nearly two years as a patient before being released, receiving therapies and treatments.
 As a 2008 recipient, the SGT Jan Argonish Ride donated a care package including an Xbox360, DVD’s, snacks, gift certificates and much more to keep his mind occupied during his recovery.
 SSG Granville enjoys spending time with his young daughter, Alexandria.
 He is now a member of the USA Warriors Sled Hockey Team and enjoys participating in many adaptive sports.
-A recent business graduate at Lackawanna College, Earl is looking forward to living in a specially adapted home from “Homes for Our Troops” that will help him focus on his recovery and his future.
+A recent business graduate at Lackawanna College, Earl is enjoying his new specially adapted home from "Homes for Our Troops" which helps him focus on his recovery and his future.

 Watch this amazing catch by SSG Michael Kacer.
 Check out this YouTube Video